 Is the AOC a singles club?

 No, membership is comprised of singles, couples, and married individuals.
 Couples join the club individually and then choose to participate in events either together or separately.

 Why do you ask for my age?

 You must be 21 or older to be an AOC member.
-Your age will be displayed on your member profile (if you chose to make your profile available to other members) and will be available to our trip leaders and officers, and may be shown to other members.
+Your age will be available to our trip leaders and officers, and may be shown to other members.

 Why am I not getting notices of new events?